NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``RoundTripEfficiency``                               double   frac       0 - 1                    No        0.925     Round trip efficiency
   ====================================================  =======  =========  =======================  ========  ========  ============================================

-  .. [#] Location choices are "living space", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", "crawlspace - conditioned", "attic - vented", "attic - unvented", "garage", or "outside".
+  .. [#] Location choices are "conditioned space", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", "crawlspace - conditioned", "attic - vented", "attic - unvented", "garage", or "outside".
   .. [#] If Location not provided, defaults to "garage" if a garage is present, otherwise "outside".
   .. [#] BatteryType only choice is "Li-ion".
   .. [#] If NominalCapacity not provided, defaults to UsableCapacity / 0.9 if UsableCapacity provided, else (RatedPowerOutput / 1000) / 0.5 if RatedPowerOutput provided, else 10 kWh.